Will-Taylor1/Will-Taylor1/README.md

 - 👋 Hi, I’m @Will-Taylor1
 - 👀 I’m interested in music and film
 - 🌱 I’m currently learning software development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me ...

 <!---